Plan the conversation carefully.

 Line to test

-For apology that feels incomplete, I can own the impact, name the change, and let the other person choose their pace.
+For how to respond to an apology that feels incomplete, I can own the impact, name the change, and let the other person choose their pace.

 Pause check